arjun-computer-geek/arjun-computer-geek.github.io/README.md

 - **Installation Prompt**: Encourages users to install the app
 - **Offline Fallback**: Graceful offline experience with helpful messaging

-#### PWA Features:

-- **Service Worker**: Handles caching and offline functionality
-- **Web App Manifest**: Defines app appearance and behavior
-- **Runtime Caching**: Caches fonts, API calls, and static assets
-- **Update Notifications**: Informs users when new versions are available
-- **Installation Management**: Handles app installation and updates

-### 📄 Resume Download

-The portfolio includes multiple download resume buttons for easy access:

-- **Hero Section**: Prominent download button alongside "View My Work" and "Get In Touch"
-- **About Section**: Download button after the stats section
-- **Contact Section**: Primary download button in the contact area
-- **File Location**: Resume is served from `/public/resume.pdf`
-- **Download Behavior**: Opens in a new tab for easy viewing and downloading

 ### 🚀 GitHub Integration

-This portfolio now automatically fetches and displays data from GitHub:

 - **Dynamic Experience Calculation**: Automatically calculates experience from September 2023 to present
 - **Real-time Repository Data**: Fetches all public repositories with stats (stars, forks, languages)